EDUCBA

 1. Internal Table

-The internal table is also called a managed table and it is own by “hive” only.
-Whenever we are creating the table without specifying the keyword “external” then the tables will create in the default location.
+The internal table is also called a managed table and is owned by a “hive” only.
+Whenever we create the table without specifying the keyword “external” then the tables will create in the default location.

-If we will drop the internal or manage table then the table DDL, metadata information, and table data will be lost.
+If we drop the internal or manage the table, the table DDL, metadata information, and table data will be lost.
 The table data is available on HDFS it will also lose.
-We should be very careful while dropping any internal or manage the table.
+We should be very careful while dropping any internal or managing the table.

 DDL Code for Internal Table